-CPAP hoses can last a long time, sometimes up to a year if taken care of properly.
+- CPAP hoses can last a long time, sometimes up to a year if taken care of properly.

 Signs of wear include dry, cracked places on the inside lining or on the rubber ends; "stretch marks" near the rubber ends; mineral deposits or mold from water left inside the hose; or a visible puncture or tear in the material.

 There are a few ways to keep from getting tangled up in your CPAP tubing.
 Try running your CPAP hose behind the headboard of your bed.
-There are also several types of suspension systems we carry here at CPAP.com.
+Also, there are several types of suspension systems we carry here at CPAP.com.
 You can see the different types of Hose Management Systems under our Comfort & Cleaning section.
-An example of a hose management system, the CPAP Hose Lift System, is shown below.
+One example is the HoseBuddy Tangle Free CPAP Hose Suspension System:

-Nasal delivery devices are the preferred mode of delivering CPAP air.
+- Nasal delivery devices are the preferred mode of delivering CPAP air.
 They are smaller, lighter and usually more comfortable, with many styles and sizes to choose from.

 When using a nasal device with a CPAP, it is imperative that the mouth remain closed for the pressure to be maintained and the therapy to be effective.
 Most people will automatically keep their mouth closed while on CPAP, but some are unable to do so, at least in the beginning of the therapy.

-Use of a chinstrap is the first response to opening the mouth during sleep.
+Use of a Chinstrap is the first response to opening the mouth during sleep.
 It is worn in addition to the CPAP mask to hold the jaw up and help keep the mouth closed.

 Even with the use of a chinstrap, some people are still able to breathe through their teeth and lips.
-If so, a full face mask is an option worth considering.
+If so, a Full Face Mask is an option worth considering.

-A basic chinstrap cups the chin and has narrow straps that connect at the top of the head, usually with Velcro.
+- A basic chinstrap cups the chin and has narrow straps that connect at the top of the head, usually with Velcro.
 It works best for those who sleep on their side and who do not open their mouth very much.
 The straps may fall forward or backward on the head if not held in place by the mask headgear.
 An example of this type of chinstrap is the Sullivan Chinstrap.

 For greater strength, a wider chinstrap is available.
 The width of the strap is sufficient to cup the chin, and narrow straps are available to attach across the forehead to keep the chinstrap from falling back, as well as across the back of the head to keep it from falling forward.
-This style of chinstrap is more stable, but it will cover the ears.
+This style of chinstrap is more stable, but it may cover the ears.
 An example of this type of chinstrap is the Premium Chinstrap.